TobiCode/Webview/README.md

 # Webview
-A Table with some JS functions for an app
+A Table with some JS functions for an app.
+This Webapp could communictae with an android app over an interface.